 The legendary tacticians won the cup four times, and Jose will love nothing more than to kick start his Old Trafford career with yet another trophy.
 He first announced himself in the competition with an extra time victory against Liverpool in 2005, which announced him on the English trophy scale and catapulted Chelsea to a new era of dominance in the country.

 The scale of seriousness the Portuguese takes the competition is worth emulating.
-Other managers treat the cup with contempt, taking it as a meaningless tournament but not Mourinho.
+Similarly to Mourinhos time at Inter Milan, he doesn’t view it as another meaningless tournament.